Ebola cases in the United States

 Ashoka Mukpo, an American freelance television cameraman working for NBC News in Liberia, was flown out of the country for treatment at Nebraska Medical Center in Omaha.

-Mukpo, 33, was declared free of the virus on Oct.
-21. "Recovering from Ebola is a truly humbling feeling.
-Too many are not as fortunate and lucky as I've been.
-I'm very happy to be alive," he said in a Twitter post this week.
+Mukpo, 33, continues to improve.
+He has been treated with experimental drug brincidofovir from Chimerix Inc.

-The NBC crew who worked with Mukpo also returned to the United States and were ordered into quarantine after violating their voluntary confinement.
+The NBC crew who worked with Mukpo have returned to the United States and have been ordered into quarantine after violating their voluntary confinement.

 LIBERIAN IN DALLAS